Odinaris/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

-I have my bachelor degree in software engineering in 2018 and now is a master student in the School of Computer Science and Technology, Anhui University.
+I have my bachelor degree in software engineering in 2018 and now is a graduate student in the School of Computer Science and Technology, Anhui University.

-My current research interests include reversible data hiding for JPEG images and multimedia security.
+My current research interests include data hiding, multimedia security, adversarial machine learning, and explainable artificial intelligence (XAI).